collinprather/blog/_posts/2020-03-12-streamlit-docker-pt3.md

 |  3 | 0.03237 |    0 |    2.18 |      0 | 0.458 | 6.998 |  45.8 | 6.0622 |     3 |   222 |      18.7 | 394.63 |    2.94 |    33.4 |
 |  4 | 0.06905 |    0 |    2.18 |      0 | 0.458 | 7.147 |  54.2 | 6.0622 |     3 |   222 |      18.7 | 396.9  |    5.33 |    36.2 |

 The easiest way to add this feature to our web app would just be to save the dataset as part of our source code and ensure it gets included in the Docker image.
 This approach, however, can quickly become infeasible as our dataset gets large, or we want to make any updates to it.
-A more robust solution would be to connect our web app directly to a database, enabling us to detach the app and the data at will, and freely make revisions to either in tandem.
+A more robust solution would be to connect our web app directly to a database, enabling us to decouple the app and the data at will, and freely make revisions to either in tandem.

 # Introducing docker-compose